mindfulcoder49/iris-api-interface-generator/README.md

 When configuring the document management and querying features, you have the option to choose between local embeddings and API-based embeddings.
 Here’s a detailed comparison of the available embedding options:

-### Local Embeddings: AGA-Large

-**bge-large** is an embedding model provided by [BAAI](https://huggingface.co/BAAI/bge-large-en-v1.5) on Hugging Face.
-It offers a free and open-source solution for generating document embeddings locally.

-- **Dimension**: 1024
-- **Cost**: Free to use
-- **Accessibility**: Available for download and local deployment through Hugging Face
-- **Integration**: Ideal for scenarios where local processing is preferred or when avoiding API costs

 ### API-Based Embeddings: OpenAI

 OpenAI provides embeddings via its API, offering a powerful and scalable solution for generating high-quality document embeddings.